PhDane/PhDane.github.io/_posts/2022-10-01-fiske-1980-attention-and-weight-in-person-perception-the-impact-of-negative-and-extreme-behavior.md

 layout: post
 title: Fiske 1980 - Attention and weight in person perception - The impact of negative  and extreme behavior.
 date: 2022-06-16 12:00:00 -0600
-categories: "[Comps]"
+categories: [Comps]
-tags: "[comps, first impressions, perception, quantitative model, negativity bias]"
+tags: [comps, first impressions, perception, quantitative model, negativity bias]
 ---
 [Google Scholar Link](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C45&q=Attention+and+weight+in+person+perception%3A+The+impact+of+negative+and+extreme+behavior&btnG=)